-Its wide streets, lined with boab trees, were originally built to allow a mule or camel team to turn easily.
+Its wide streets, lined with boab trees, were originally built to allow bullock teams in Derby to turn easily.
 Follow the Derby Pastoral Trail to the Derby Wharf, or visit the Wharfinger House Museum, Pioneer Cemetery and the Old Derby Gaol for a taste of pioneering history.
+Try your hand at fishing or take in a sunset from the jetty.

 A visit to Derby in WA is not complete without seeing high and low tides at the Derby Wharf – at up to 12 metres they’re the highest in the southern hemisphere.
 The outlying mangroves attract over 210 bird species including migratory waders, and you can explore the surrounding natural bush land.